menashe12346/Evil_Twin/README.md

 This will:
 1. Set interfaces to the required mode.
-2. Ask you to choose a network and client.
+2. Ask you to choose a network.
 3. Launch the fake AP.
-4. Start captive portal & DHCP server.
+4. Start captive portal on 192.168.1.1 & DHCP server.
-5. Launch the deauthentication attack.
+5. Ask you to choose client to Launch the deauthentication attack on.
+6. Capture credentials via login portal

 ---

-## 🛡️ 2.
+### 🛡️ 2.
 Evil Twin Detection Tool

-### 🧷 Functionality:
-- Constantly scans Wi-Fi environment for anomalies.
-- Detects duplicate SSIDs from different BSSIDs (possible clones).
-- Compares RSSI for suspicious signal inconsistencies.

-### ▶️ How to Run

 ```bash
 cd defense